KazBrekker1/15112-FinalProject-smart-2048-game-/README.md

             that asks the player to play again or exit the game. if the player chooses to play again he will start from the main window. if the player chooses to exit the game will end.

+    if the player chooses the (AI VS AI) mode:
+          . the player will see two squares, each square will contains 16 squares (4 x4 ).
+          # one of the squares will be the AI1's square and another one will be the AI2's square.

+          . each AI use different alogorithm to play the game

+          . when the player press Start, the two AIs will start to play intil one of them win or lose

  * the AI
    in the ( Vs computer ) mode I will include AI to teach the computer how to play the game.